 It is important to respect the culturally beliefs of your staff and also to ask up front about any issues to avoid problems.
 For example, a driver may want to attend the Friday extended mosque service at noon.
 However, if you have a child in half-day school needing to be picked up, you may that driver is more compatible with a different family.
 Another example is if you plan on having a dog as a pet, some pembantus may not want to touch the animal due to religious reasons.
 Finding the right staff is important as they will become an integral part of your family here.

-Siolam Hospital has an expat clinic which can coordinate care and is available appointments or drop in emergencies.
+Siolam Hospital has an expat clinic which can coordinate care and is available appointments or drop in emergencies; however they no longer employ an expat doctor.
+Dr. Green is in charge of the clinic and can help with referrals as needed.

-Chevron also has a doctor onsite, however it is for Chevron employees only.
+Chevron also has an expat doctor onsite, however it is for Chevron employees only.

 Many other hospitals and clinics offer good care for expatriates and many have staff that speak English, so they are worth a visit depending on your needs.